amitxv/PC-Tuning/docs/physical-setup.md

 - Tape the end of loose power cables to reduce the risk of short-circuiting components

+- Favor short, shielded cables

 ## Cooling

 - Generally, the goal is to run components as close as possible to ambient temperature

 - Remove the side panels from your case or consider not using one entirely (open bench)

 - Delid your CPU and use liquid metal for a [significant thermal improvement](https://www.youtube.com/watch?v=rUy3WcDlBXE).
+Direct die and lapping are also worth taking into consideration.
 Carry out research before attempting

+- Check for contact patches on IHS/Die and cold plate

 - Invest in high quality thermal paste